 - pursuant to section 63(5)(c) of the PGA, impose limits or conditions on the practice of the individual Registrant, including:

 - restricting the practice that may be engaged in by the individual Registrant,

 - requiring that the individual Registrant be overseen by another Registrant when engaged in the Regulated Practice, and

 - requiring that the individual Registrant undertake additional training, or

 - disclose or provide records or information from the practice review to the Investigation Committee pursuant to section 110(3) of the PGA [Confidentiality – committee matters] or notify the Investigation Committee pursuant to section 110(4) of the PGA [Confidentiality – committee matters], as applicable,

-For information regarding the Engineers and Geoscientists Act required Practice Review Program please review the following documents:
+For information regarding the EGA required Practice Review Program please review the following documents:

-Further information regarding the PGA required reactive Practice Review Program or the Engineers and Geoscientists Act required Practice Review Program can be obtained by contacting Amanda Ho, Professional Practice Coordinator by email at [email protected].
+Further information regarding the PGA required reactive Practice Review Program or the EGA required Practice Review Program can be obtained by contacting Amanda Ho, Professional Practice Coordinator by email at [email protected].